Internet · Sciences, Math, Kinesiology, & Developmental Studies · Biology

 Student Learning Outcomes:

-- Describe phylogenetic relationships and classification schemes.
-Core objectives: Communication Skills, Critical Thinking Skills
+- Describe the interdependency and interactions of the systems.
+Core objective: Critical Thinking Skills

-- Communicate effectively the results of scientific investigations.
-Core objectives: Communication Skills, Critical Thinking Skills, Empirical and Quantitative Skills, and Teamwork.
+- Communicate results of scientific investigations, analyze data and formulate conclusions.
+Core objectives: Teamwork, Communication skills, Empirical and Quantitative skills, Critical thinking skills

 Required and Optional Materials